 Sorry, I screwed things up = I messed things up

-Sorry, I was acting like a tool (= idiot)
+Sorry, I was acting like a tool (= slang for idiot or fool)

 I didn’t mean to (hurt you) = it wasn’t my intention to (hurt you)

 I don’t know what to say.

 I didn’t think it over = I didn’t think it through

 You can also add meaning by adding stress to ‘am’:

 Oh my I didn’t want to hurt you

 I’m just a jealous guy

 I guess I made it hard for you.

 That must have been hard for you.